codemagic-ci-cd/codemagic-docs/content/building/automatic-build-triggering.md

 Contact the Codemagic team to obtain the `x-auth-token`.

-## Custom build triggers with YAML Advanced Configuration
+## Custom build triggers with YAML configuration

-You can also configure custom build triggers when using Advanced Configuration Settings with a codemagic.yaml file.
+You can also configure custom build triggers when using `codemagic.yaml` file for build configuration.
 Build triggering in response to custom events can be set up by sending a `POST` request to the `https://api.codemagic.io/builds` endpoint.

 `POST https://api.codemagic.io/builds`